-Diagnostic medicine is, like most medical fields, a field that is in a constant state of flux with new ideas and technologies regularly requiring a rethink of how we approach the important task of diagnosing patients.
-The arrival of the device dubbed the ‘lab on paper’ was a significant breakthrough in the field of diagnostic medicine and while it is a breakthrough whose effects aren’t widely felt directly in the United States, it still represents a significant step towards more effective tools to allow patients to self-diagnose themselves reliably, thus relieving pressure on doctors.
+Diagnostic medicine is, like most medical fields, a field that is in a constant state of flux, with new ideas and technologies regularly requiring a rethink of how we approach the important task of diagnosing patients.
+The arrival of the device dubbed the ‘lab on paper was a significant breakthrough in the field of diagnostic medicine.
+While it is a breakthrough whose effects aren’t widely felt directly in the United States, it still represents a significant step towards more effective tools to allow patients to self-diagnose themselves reliably, thus relieving pressure on doctors.

 Diagnostic medicine might seem like a subject with little relevance to most people, but this could not be further from the truth.
 In fact, diagnostic medicine is advancing in new and exciting ways and one day within our lifetime it might radically alter our attitude towards personal health care and how it is delivered.

 Imagine if, whenever you felt sick and run down, you could simply ask your clothes what your problem was and they would be able to tell you?
 This is the future that many of those currently working in diagnostic medicine are picturing.
 Clothing that is capable of passive and unobtrusive monitoring of people’s bodies as they go about their day to day lives could help us to not only rapidly identify individual problems but also gain a far greater understanding of how diseases spread and why certain populations are affected by illnesses when others aren’t.